Protecting legs from strimmers

 The feet and lower leg area of the operator are considered to be at most risk of being hit by flying debris.
 Although wearing safety footwear that complies with EN 20345 should provide adequate protection against most impacts to the feet, the lower leg remains vulnerable, so some form of leg protector is advised.

 There are no specific British or European Standards covering personal protective equipment (PPE) for strimming activities.
-However, it is possible for manufacturers to get products CE marked by assessment directly against the health and safety requirements in the PPE Directive.
+However, it is possible for manufacturers to get products CE marked by assessment directly against the health and safety requirements in the PPE Regulation.
 In particular, SATRA considers that protection is required against two basic injury-causing mechanisms:

 - impacts from sharp-edged or pointed objects